-We work with a network of affiliates and partners across the European region in order to serve clients where we do not have a physical presence.
+We work with a network of affiliates and partners across the European region to serve clients where we do not have a physical presence.
 We have a Code of Ethics that is specific to these relationships, and we have obtained their contractual commitment to adhere to our ethical standards.
-We conduct due diligence when considering new firms for addition to our affiliate network, and are closely engaged with the clients they serve on our behalf so that we would be made aware of any concerns in regards to the affiliates' work.
+We conduct due diligence when considering new firms for addition to our affiliate network and are closely engaged with the clients they serve on our behalf so that we would be made aware of any concerns regarding the affiliates' work.